 Jesus and Judas

-This is a dramatic interpretation of a conversation that we hope took place between Jesus and Judas in the moments before The Last Supper.
-For us, this interpretation helps to explain why Jesus, a Divine Teacher (John 13.13), encouraged, even commanded (in his words, “What you are going to do, do quickly”), his disciple Judas to betray him in a manner that he, Jesus, must have known would ensure his, Judas', eternal damnation.
-To us, that simply does not sound like something a Teacher like Jesus, indeed any Teacher, would do to a disciple or student.
+This is a dramatic interpretation of a conversation that I hope took place among Jesus and Judas and Mary Magdalene in the moments before The Last Supper (Mark 14, John 13).
+For me, this interpretation helps to explain why Jesus, a Divine Teacher (John 13:13), encouraged, even ordered (in his words, “What you are going to do, do quickly” John 13:27) his disciple Judas to betray him in a way that he, Jesus, must have known would ensure his own arrest and crucifixion (John 13:21), and the eternal damnation of his disciple, Judas.
+(John 17:12?)

 Thus, the following suggested exchange.

 BUT before you read any further, please consider this: “Jesus” is the English form of the Latin form of the Greek form of the Hebrew word Yeshua or Yehoshua.
 In fact, scholars tell us the man’s name was almost certainly an Aramaic word, most likely something like Issa.
 Given that, I cannot help but wonder, is it appropriate for me, for us, to consider him, to address him, to love him, to pray to him, by the English version of the Latin name used by Pilate and his Roman soldiers as they drove iron nails into his hands and feet.
 Surely his mother, his disciples, and others who adored him, did not address him by that Roman name.
 Why do we?

 Suppose a spouse or child or dear friend of yours had been arrested and tortured and even killed by some foreign authority, and instead of referring to their victim by his or her given name, those authorities called him or her something else.
 Would you adopt their applied name, or would you continue remembering and addressing your loved one by her or his familiar name?
 The question answers itself, doesn’t it?